-Nepal sets to resume International and Domestic flights from August 17
+Nepal sets to resume flights from August 17

 Joint-secretary at the Ministry of Culture, Tourism and Civil Aviation, Buddhi Sagar Lamichhane said, “There are still some countries that are imposing entry restrictions.
 We will prepare reports on the countries where international flights are not restricted and allow them to enter the country accordingly.
 We will develop protocols and other required measures for the incoming flights to Nepal.”
 Besides, he also stated that health and safety protocols have already been developed for domestic flights.